COVID-19 IgG S1 Spike Antibody Test FAQ

 See our Provider Data Sheet and the tables below for more information

 Positive/negative concordance is used to compare two assay methods.
-In this case, the ZRT dried blood spot (DBS) SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) IgG S1 Spike assay was compared to the EUROIMMUN Serum SARS-CoV-2 IgG S1 Spike assay, and the ZRT DBS SARS-CoV-2 IgG Nucleocapsid assay was compared to the Epitope Diagnostics (EDI) Serum SARS-CoV-2 IgG Nucleocapsid assay.
-The serum assays were run according to manufacturer recommendations.
+In this case, the ZRT COVID-19 IgG S1 Spike Antibody Test was compared to the EUROIMMUN IgG Serum assay run according to manufacturer recommendations.

 See our Provider Data Sheet and the tables below for more information

-ZRTs validation for our dried blood spot COVID-19 IgG Dual Antibody Test involved collection and analysis of matching serum and dried blood spot samples collected under our Institutional Review Board (IRB) approved study.
+ZRTs validation for our COVID-19 IgG S1 Spike Antibody Test involved collection and analysis of matching serum and dried blood spot samples collected under our Institutional Review Board (IRB) approved study.
 Our complete validation included within-assay precision, inter-assay precision, sample stability under different conditions, blood spot size, punch location, hematocrit effects, interferences, hook effect, drying and shipping conditions, filter paper lot analysis, blood spot dry time, IgG lateral flow vs ELISA comparison, serum vs dried blood spot absorbance comparison, sensitivity/specificity, positive/negative concordance, and establishment of calibrators and controls.
-ZRT’s laboratory-developed test (LDT) validations are extensive, and go well beyond what is typically required for a LDT.
-We plan to publish this information after the completion of our study.
+ZRT’s laboratory’s validations are extensive and go well beyond what is typically required.
+Our method validation has been published in the peer-reviewed journal Future Science - Bioanalysis.